Women Leading Atlanta Attractions, Hotels and Convention Venues

 Jennifer Barlament

-In 2016 Jennifer Barlament came to the Atlanta Symphony Orchestra as executive director.
-She brings more than 15 years experience leading orchestras across the country.
-A lifelong musician, she has served as executive director of the Kalamazoo Symphony Orchestra and general manager of the Omaha Symphony.
-She earned her bachelor’s degree in music with a minor in physics at Atlanta’s Emory University, where she received awards for both music and academic performance.
-Barlament’s master’s degree came from the Eastman School of Music in Rochester, N.Y. where she also founded the New Eastman Symphony.
+In 2016, Jennifer Barlament brought her passion for music to the Atlanta Symphony Orchestra as executive director.
+With more than 15 years of experience leading orchestras across the country, she a familiar face in the world of music.
+Before coming to Atlanta, she worked at the Kalamazoo Symphony Orchestra and the Omaha Symphony.
+Her journey started at Emory University, where she earned her bachelor’s degree in music with a minor in physics, racking up awards for her musical talent and academic prowess.
+Later, she earned her master’s degree at the Eastman School of Music in Rochester, N.Y., and founded the New Eastman Symphony.

 Kimberly Beaudin